‘Tis the season for charitable giving.

 In all honesty, though, this is a fine example of an organization leveraging its own assets.
 If there is something in your own organization that large audiences would find interesting, by all means share it.
 Maybe there are no lemurs hopping around your office, but there is probably a story worth telling.

-All other images courtesy of organizations’ websites and social media outlets.
+All images courtesy of organizations’ websites and social media outlets.